hz-9/tool/libraries/docs-build/docs/guide/README.md

 [npm-license-url]: https://img.shields.io/npm/l/@hz-9/docs-build
 [npm-downloads-url]: https://img.shields.io/npm/d18m/@hz-9/docs-build

-> Please visit [@hz-9/docs-build](https://hz-9.github.io/tool/guide/docs-build) for detailed documentation.

 ## Introduction

 `@hz-9/docs-build` will scan the markdown files of a project based on certain rules and compile them into a [vuepress-theme-hopo] website.
-For logic, please refer to the [Scan Rule](https://hz-9.github.io/tool/guide/docs-build/scan-rule.html).
+For logic, please refer to the [Scan Rule](./scan-rule).

 ## Installation